 Step 4: Concentrate on the Big Picture

 An excellent mission statement includes specific long-term objectives.
 Consider where you want to go and who you want to be in a year, five years, or even ten years.
-Consider what you would do if you had an infinite amount of time, money, and resources.
+Consider what you would do if you had infinite time, money, and resources.
 Think large while creating your own goals.

-Step 5: Create a Personnal Mission Statement
+Step 5: Create a Personal Mission Statement

-It should include all elements of your life, such as job, health, and family, rather than just one, such as work.
+It should include all elements of your life, such as your job, health, and family, rather than just one, such as work.
 If you’re going to use words, start with verbs like: